alacambra/blog/_posts/2019-04-16-state-machines-and-java-validation-api-good-fit-for-business-objects-flows.md

 published: true
 post_date: 2019-04-16 22:12:44
 ---
-In the last times I have been involved in several projects following the same pattern.
+In the last times, I have been involved in several projects following the same pattern.

-One or more Business Objects with a state will change their states after receive some external event.
+One or more Business Objects with a state will change their states after receiving some external event.

-When the objects are into a state, different validation rules applies.
+When the objects are into a state, different validation rules apply.

-This simple description, too often ends up with a mess of <em>if, else, switch blocks, spaghetti code</em> and so on, that makes readability, maintainability and testability extreme hard.
+This simple description too often ends up with a mess of "if", "else, "switch blocks", "spaghetti code" and so on, that makes readability, maintainability, and testability extreme hard.

 Moreover, if the number of states and validations are high enough, the software becomes a side-effects nightmare.

-So, in this article I will try to explain a simple approach that will help to organize state specific code in a more efficient way increasing readability, maintainability, extensibility and testability and reduces side-effects without the need of any big implementation logic or external tools / libs / platforms.
+So, in this article, I will try to explain a simple approach that will help to organize state-specific code in a more efficient way increasing readability, maintainability, extensibility, and testability and reduces side-effects without the need of any big implementation logic or external tools/libs/ platforms.

-<strong>Bean Validation API.
-What is it?</strong>
+Bean Validation API.
+What is it?

-The Bean Validation API is a specification of Java EE (<a href="https://jcp.org/en/jsr/detail?id=380">JSR 380</a>) that makes easy to validate objects and their fields.
+The Bean Validation API is a specification of Java EE (JSR 380) that makes easy to validate objects and their fields.

 It uses annotations to specify what must be validated and how.
-Once the validation happens, we will have available a list of errors that will give as all needed information about what has failed.
+Once the validation happens, we will have available a list of errors that will give us all needed information about what has failed.

-Interesting is that we can use <em>groups</em>.
-So we do not need to validate all all fields at the same time, but we have a way to specify which fields must be validated.
+Interesting is that we can use groups.
+So we do not need to validate all fields at the same time, but we have a way to specify which fields must be validated.

 For example, given the class Item: